Stellar

 Frequently asked

-What is Stellar (XLM) used for?
+What is a Stellar anchor?

 Does Stellar have inflation?